X-Press Feeders: Acquisitions

 X-Press Feeders acquired TransAtlantic AB, a subsidiary of Swedish supply vessel operator Viking Supply Ships in 2015.
 The transaction involved TransFeeder North Line, TransBothnia Container Line and TransFeeder South Line, with an annual container volume of about 105,000 TEUs.

 Incidents

-On May 20, 2021, MV X-Press Pearl, a 37,000 DWT container ship with a capacity of 2,700 TEUs, caught fire while anchored off Colombo Harbour in Sri Lanka, and later sank.
+On 20 May 2021, MV X-Press Pearl, a 37,000 DWT container ship with a capacity of 2,700 TEUs, caught fire while anchored off Port of Colombo in Sri Lanka, and later sank.
 Debris and flotsam led to environmental damage triggering a criminal probe amid fears of an oil spill.

+In a ruling delivered on 24 July 2025, the Supreme Court of Sri Lanka ordered X-Press Feeders and its local agent, Sea Consortium Lanka Pvt Ltd, to pay US$1 billion in compensation to the Government of Sri Lanka for the environmental and economic damage caused by the incident involving the vessel X-Press Pearl.